Book Review Mother's Milk: Breastfeeding Controversies in American Culture

 As LLL Leaders, we volunteer to offer information and support to help mothers breastfeed.
 Not all Leaders are interested in breastfeeding advocacy or in taking political action—and some Leaders are opposed to these activities completely.
 However, regardless of their interest in engaging in advocacy activities, many Leaders and others interested in breastfeeding will find this book identifies some possible barriers to breastfeeding and provides valuable insight into the perspective of others and how they view our messages.

-Control and Prevention, Department of Health and Human Services, National
+Centers for Disease Control and Prevention, Department of Health and Human Services, National Immunization Survey 2003.

 American Academy of Pediatrics Work Group on Breastfeeding.
 Breastfeeding and the use of human milk.
 Pediatrics 1997; 100(6):1035-37.